pji/blackjack/README.rst

 The following features are on the nice-to-have list:

-* Create validator for playerlist.
+* Fix double down on blackjack.
 * Allow for serialization/deserialization of game.Engine objects.
 * Save game state.
 * Restore game state.